Carol Connors (actress)

-Carol Connors is an American former pornographic actress.
+Carol Connors is an American pornographic film actress.
 She starred in about 20 adult movies between 1971 and 1981.
 Married to fellow former porn star Jack Birch, she is the mother of actress Thora Birch.

 Early life

 Connors was born in New Jersey and grew up in New Jersey and Texas.

 Career

-Connors began her adult entertainment career in the early 1970s, achieving fame in Deep Throat in 1972 and The Erotic Adventures of Candy in 1978.
-In 1979, she starred in Gail Palmer's Candy Goes to Hollywood.
-In 1981, she directed and starred in Desire for Men.
+Connors began her adult entertainment career in the early 1970s, achieving fame in Deep Throat (1972) and The Erotic Adventures of Candy (1978).
+She also starred in Gail Palmer's Candy Goes to Hollywood (1979) and directed and starred in Desire for Men (1981).